HADSI is committed to providing EVMS and Sentara Healthcare a direct link to healthcare analytics and delivery sciences services.

 HADSI will respond to the request within 2 business days.

 The typical turnaround time for requested services will vary.
 After the initial consultation, the investigator will be given a general idea on the amount of time required for their project.
 Projects will be prioritized by deadline date, number of services requested and available funding for services.
-In general, requests will take from 2 weeks to 2 months to complete.
+In general, requests will take from 2-3 months to complete.

 The initial consultation can range from 30 minutes to an hour depending on the complexity of the request.